Priya Loess, Ph.D.

 Treatment Approach

 Orientation: My orientation is anchored in evidence-based practices, such as Acceptance and Commitment Therapy (ACT) and Cognitive-Behavioral Therapy (CBT).
-I also regularly incorporate the practice of mindfulness and self-compassion into therapy.
+I regularly incorporate the practice of mindfulness and self-compassion into therapy.
+I also offer trauma processing therapies such as Prolonged Exposure, Cognitive Processing Therapy, and Written Exposure.

 Modalities: Individuals